sdiehl/wiwinwlh/tutorial.md

 a referentially transparent effect, which replaces the memory representation of the thunk with the computed value.
-The fundamental idea is that a thunk is only updated once ( although it may be forced simultaneously in a multi-threaded environment ) and it's resulting value is shared when referenced subsequently.
+The fundamental idea is that a thunk is only updated once ( although it may be forced simultaneously in a multi-threaded environment ) and its resulting value is shared when referenced subsequently.

 The command ``:sprintf`` can be used to introspect the state of unevaluated thunks inside an expression without forcing evaluation.
 For instance: